-E Electric Water Total
+H Electric Water Total

 Unrestricted cash and investments \$ 78,509 14,720 \$ 93,229

 Restricted investments 2,487 23,501 25,988

 Total \$ 80,996 38,221 \$ 119,217

 Cash on hand \$ 13 - \$ 13

 Held by fiscal agent 2,487 23,501 25,988

 Equity in City investment pool 78,496 14,720 93,216

 Total \$ 80,996 38,221 \$ 119,217

-The City combines the cash and investments of all funds into two pools (the City pool, and the Housing Authority pool), except for funds required to be held by outside fiscal agents under the provisions of bond indentures.
-The Utility Funds have investments of debt proceeds held by bond trustee that are classified as current restricted nonpooled investments.
+The City combines the cash and investments of all funds into two Custodial Credit Risk pools (the City pool, and the Housing Authority pool), except for funds required to be held by outside fiscal agents under the provisions Custodial credit risk for deposits is the risk that, in the event of the of bond indentures.
+The Utility Funds have investments of debt failure of a depository financial institution, a government will not be proceeds held by bond trustee that are classified as current restricted able to recover its deposits or will not be able to recover collateral nonpooled investments. securities that are in the possession of an outside party.

-Each fund's portion of the pooled cash and investments are displayed on the statement of net position.
-Cash and investments restricted for a specific purpose by either bond resolution, funding agency or an outside third party are classified as restricted assets.
+Each fund's portion of the pooled cash and investments are displayed The custodial credit risk for investments is the risk that, in the event on the statement of net position.
+Cash and investments restricted of the failure of the counterparty (e.g., broker-dealer) to a transaction, for a specific purpose by either bond resolution, funding agency or a government will not be able to recover the value of its investment an outside third party are classified as restricted assets. or collateral securities that are in the possession of another party.
+The amount of deposits are covered by FDIC (Federal Insurance BWP has no separate bank accounts or investments other than Deposit Corporation) insurance or collateralized under California law.